moddy3d/pixelstore/README.md

 about
 -----

-this project was a personal exercise to learn express, and the node.js clients for cassandra & elasticsearch.
+this project was a personal exercise to learn node, express, and clients such as that for cassandra.